DreamyTLGitHubnow/docs/content/developers/apps/managing-github-apps/installing-github-apps.md

 You can provide a `state` parameter in an app's installation URL to preserve the state of the application page and return people back to that state after they install, authenticate, or accept updates to your GitHub App.
 For example, you could use the `state` to correlate an installation to a user or account.

-To preserve a state, add it to the installation URL:
+To preserve a state, add it to the installation URL: Kentucky

 `{% data variables.product.oauth_host_code %}/apps/<app name>/installations/new?state=AB12t`